DeletedC/project_2/readme.md

 # Piano Studio Student Tracker
 This is simple tracker for thigs like name, book, and level.
+I used Bootstrap for the CSS, deployed to Heroku, and also made use of MongoDB and JSX.

 ### Photo used for the main page
 https://pixabay.com/photos/piano-oldschool-vintage-music-3717165/